|

 other

-end of the Malecon which reaches all the way to the 'old' Post
+end of the malecon which reaches all the way to the 'old' Post

 Office building almost a kilometer down the walkway.